top of page

 OTHER INFORMATION

 Sightseeing: If you are staying for a while, there is much to do and see in the area.
 Manchester, Britain's second city by several measures, is 20 - 30 minutes by train, with the usual big city amenities.
 There are many notable National Trust (NT) properties nearby, two in less than 10 minutes' drive.
-One the most interesting NT properties in the country, Styal Mill, can be reached by a 40 minute pretty riverside walk that starts a 10 minute walk from the school; and the third most visited NT property in the UK, Dunham Massey Hall, Park and Gardens, is a 20 minute drive.
+One the most interesting NT properties in the country, Styal Mill, can be reached by a 30 minute pretty riverside walk that starts a 10 minute walk from the school.
+The third most visited NT property in the UK, Dunham Massey Hall, Park and Gardens, is a 20 minute drive.
 Also, some of the best non-NT gardens in the UK, Tatton Park, Arley Hall and RHS Bridgewater are less than a 30 minute drive away.
 Or you can walk into the beautiful Tatton country park from the charming ancient Cheshire town of Knutsford.

 The Members' area of our website has much of interest, and is open to all qualified AT teachers, all trainee teachers (from any training course) and to regular student visitors to our classes.
 It only takes a minute to sign up.